 The court has assisted USATXN in leaving my wife as an apparent illegal alien in these difficult times when many legal residents are being deported without cause or notice.
-The Motions For Partial Summary were not given due consideration but simply denied as 'premature' even though the Response by USATXN was woefully inadequate failing to meet any of the standards for 56(c) Responses.
+The Motions For Partial Summary (part of ECF 19 and ECF 22) were not given due consideration but simply denied as 'premature' even though the Response by USATXN was woefully inadequate failing to meet any of the standards for 56(d) Responses.
+This apparent collusion with Defendants warrants recusal.